 Counselling & mental health

 Counsellors provide a space for students to examine and explore behaviors, relationships, feelings, or thoughts which cause concern or challenges in their life.
 Whether these problems are primarily impacting personal, social, or academic life, a counsellor can help to strengthen a student’s ability to cope and provide a valuable source of support.

-Before booking an appointment with a counsellor, students are encouraged to explore their concerns through self-help resources.
+Before booking an appointment with a counsellor, students are encouraged to explore their concerns through self-help resources that are available.
 This is to help identify the chief concern(s) prior to your first visit with a counsellor.

 Cancelling an appointment

 To avoid a $50 cancellation fee, please contact our office at least two hours in advance if you need to cancel your appointment.